Aditya260194/spring-security-jwt/README.md

 Steps:
 1. /hello/authenticate will ask user for username and password whcih we are providing as Request Body  using AuthenticationRequest class.
-2. It will use spring secuirity's default UsernamePasswordAuthenticationToken class to validate user and password from our MyUserDetailsService
+2. It will use spring security's default UsernamePasswordAuthenticationToken class to validate user and password from our MyUserDetailsService

 JwtUtil
 3. After validating user, we are generating token using JwtUtil and sending the token in response so client can pass this token with eery other request.